Shelties are the only dog for me and can't imagine living without them.

 On the flip side, buying a Sheltie just because it’s expensive doesn’t make it healthy or a good specimen either.

-There are plenty of internet sites where a puppy-mill breeder can sell puppies without the buyers ever seeing the breeder, the parents, or the puppy before money is exchanged.
+There are plenty of internet sites where a substandard breeder can sell puppies without the buyers ever seeing the breeder, the parents, or the puppy before money is exchanged.

 If the breeder doesn't know ANYTHING about health, genetics or pedigree, then you are dealing with a person who doesn’t give a hoot about the puppies.